Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Why procedural fairness sits at the centre
+Why procedural fairness sits at the centre of performance management

 Setting and communicating expectations

 Expectations should be defined in terms that can be measured or observed, communicated in writing, and reinforced in regular conversation.
 Where expectations have shifted — through role change, restructure or strategy change — the change should be made explicit rather than assumed.
+An employee cannot reasonably be held to expectations they were not told about.

 Evidence and contemporaneous records